NHSDigital/integration-adaptor-nhais/OPERATING.md

 * `sndr`: The sender's HA Trading Partner code
 * `recip`: The recipient's GP Trading Partner code
 * `tn`: The EDIFACT transaction number used for this transaction
-* `translationTimestamp`: The timestamp, as reported in the inbound EDIFACT interchange, when the NHAIS system produced the interchange
+* `translationTimestamp`: The timestamp, as reported in the inbound EDIFACT interchange, when the PCRM/NHAIS system produced the interchange
 * `transactionType`: Three-letter abbreviation identifying the type of transaction
 * `processedTimestamp`: The timestamp when the adaptor processed the transaction
 * `conversationId`: The conversation id of the request that initiated this transaction